dev-academy-programme/orientation---Archived/three-pillars/README.md

-# The Three Agreements: Integrity, Kindness, and Effort (IKE)
+# The Three Pillars: Integrity, Kindness, and Effort (IKE)

-At Dev Academy, we have three agreements that guide our actions (this includes staff).
+At Dev Academy, our community has three pillars that guide our actions (this includes staff).
 We expect every person to uphold these values every day in Phase 0 and in the program.
-By enrolling in EDA, you agree to these agreements.
+By enrolling in EDA, you agree to also uphold these values.

 ## The first agreement: Integrity